IDENTIFICATION INFORMATION:

 Abstract:

-The primary data are published occurrences of mammals of late Oligocene (Arikareean) through Miocene (Hemphillian) age in the western United States (i.e. between approximately longitudes 95ē-125ē W in the USA, excluding the Texas Gulf Coast).
-For each species occurrence, the following data were entered: taxonomic name (as of 2004), latitude and longitude, land-mammal age, geological occurrence, and taphonomic information as specified at http://www.ucmp.berkeley.edu/miomap/about/datastructure.html.
+The primary data are published occurrences of mammals of late Oligocene (Arikareean) through Miocene (Hemphillian) age in the United States.
+For each species occurrence, the following data were entered: taxonomic name (as of 2004), latitude and longitude, land-mammal age, geological occurrence, and taphonomic information as specified at https://ucmp.berkeley.edu/miomap/about/datastructure.html.

-Data entry began in 2000 and concluded in 2005.
-As of 2005, this is an archival database, meaning that the information is a static representation of the data entered before December 31, 2004, with taxonomy and age assignments appropriately converted to the standards as described below.
-For use in research applications, the complete or partial database can be downloaded from http://miomap.berkeley.edu/.
-Users should update the archival database as appropriate for their purposes, and cite the MIOMAP project as noted above in publications.
-Currently there are no plans to add to the database after completion of the funding period in 2005.
+Data entry began in 2000 and was completed in 2008.
+Since then, periodic updates have been made to the database and continue today.
+For use in research applications, the complete or partial database can be downloaded from https://ucmp.berkeley.edu/miomap/.
+Users should update the database as appropriate for their purposes, and cite the MIOMAP project as noted above in publications.

 Purpose: